meh/screenruster/README.md

 written in Rust and the architecture is slightly different from the one from `xscreensaver` further reducing the attack surface.

-Practically `ScreenRuster` is still young and there's a lot of unsafe code around the usage of `Xlib` and `PAM` which makes it not that much safer than `xscreensaver` from that point of view.
+Practically `ScreenRuster` is still young and there's some unsafe code around the usage of `PAM` (_but it's small enough to be safe_).

 Why should I use this instead of `gnome-screensaver`?
 -----------------------------------------------------